wilr29/slurmhelper/README.rst

 slurmhelper
 ===========

+**This is a tool currently in active development.
+Expect chaos and frequent changes!**

-[In active development].
-Slurmhelper is a python tool to facilitate running large job arrays on a HPC that manages jobs using SLURM.
+``slurmhelper`` is a python command line tool to facilitate running large job arrays on a HPC that uses the `Slurm Workload Manager <https://slurm.schedmd.com/documentation.html>`_ to manage job submissions.

-This package is in very early development.
-More documents will be added as development progresses.
+``slurmhelper`` can be adapted to various use cases and type of jobs.
+It was originally designed with neuroimaging processing tasks in mind, but is amenable to whatever use case you may have in mind.
+Users may customize ``slurmhelper`` to their needs by drafting their own :term:`spec file`.